arp242/gopher.vim/README.markdown

 ### Some things that were asynchronous in vim-go are no longer, what gives?

-Yeah, async is nice.
-But it's also hard.
+async can be nice but it's also hard.
 For example the code for `:GoCoverage` is now 120 lines shorter while also fixing a few bugs and adding features.

-There is also a user interface aspect: if I ask Vim to do something then often I want it to, well, do something now.
+There is also a user interface aspect: if I ask Vim to do something then I want it to do something now.
 When it's run in the background feedback is often poor.
 Is it still running?
 Did I miss a message?
-Who knows.
-Messages are sometimes lost.
-And how do you cancel a background job from the UI?
+Who knows, messages are sometimes lost.
+How do you cancel a background job from the UI?
+Often you can't.
+What if I switch buffers or modify a file? *Weird Stuff*™ hapens.

 This doesn't mean I'm against async, just not for every last thing.
 Some things in gopher.vim are still async.
 It's a trade-off.

-If you have a good case for something to be async then feel free to open an issue with a use case.
+If you have a good case for something to be async then feel free to open an issue and try and convince me :-)

 ### The syntax has fewer colours, it's so boring!

 I removed a whole bunch of the extra options as it's hard to maintain and not all that useful.
-It doesn't even work all that well because enabling all options would slow everything down to a crawl.
+It doesn't even work all that well because enabling all options would slow everything down to a crawl and testing all the combinations is tricky.

 The syntax file in gopher.vim has fewer features, but is also much faster and easier to maintain.